Table of Contents

 The most important Chargify features include:

-• Like Stripe, the Chargify ecosystem also has several highly helpful tools to complement its billing and subscription management software, including accounting and in-depth analytics.
+- Like Stripe, the Chargify ecosystem has several helpful tools to complement its billing and subscription management software, including accounting and in-depth analytics.

-• Chargify includes more than 20 of the most popular payment gateways, including Braintree, Forte, Authorize.Net, BlueSnap, GoCardless, Square, and many more.
+- Chargify includes over 20 popular payment gateways, including Braintree, Forte, Authorize.Net, BlueSnap, GoCardless, Square, and many more.

-• The Chargify platform also allows for many different billing scenarios, including one-time, recurring subscriptions, quantity-based, prepaid, usage and events-based, and more.
+- The Chargify platform also allows for many billing scenarios, including one-time, recurring subscriptions, quantity-based, prepaid, usage and events-based, and more.

 Stripe vs. Chargify: Pricing

-When considering Stripe vs. Chargify, it’s essential to consider price.
-How much do Stripe and Chargify respectively cost?
+When considering Stripe vs. Chargify, it’s essential to consider the price.
+How much do Stripe and Chargify, respectively, cost?

 Stripe Pricing